Canon R5 vs Sony A7R II

 The Canon R5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon R5 writes its imaging data to CFexpress or SDXC cards, while the A7R II uses SDXC or Memory Stick PRO Duo cards.
-The Canon R5 features dual card slots, which can be very useful in case a memory card fails.
+The R5 writes its imaging data to CFexpress (type B) or SDXC cards, while the A7R II uses SDXC or Memory Stick PRO Duo cards.
+The R5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A7R II only has one slot.
-The Canon R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the A7R II can use UHS-I cards (up to 104 MB/s).
+The R5 supports UHS-II cards (on both slots), while the A7R II can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R5 and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon R5 is a recent model that features in the current product line-up of Canon.
-In contrast, the A7R II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+The R5 is a recent model that features in the current product line-up of Canon.
+In contrast, the A7R II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A7R II was succeeded by the Sony A7R III.
+Further information on the features and operation of the R5 and A7R II can be found, respectively, in the Canon R5 Manual (free pdf) or the online Sony A7R II Manual.

 So how do things add up?
 Which of the two cameras – the Canon R5 or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.